Manikanta2804/Virtual_assistant/README.md

  Virtual Assistant

-Vani is a Python-based virtual assistant with a desi touch, inspired by Alexa.
+Ammu is a Python-based virtual assistant with a desi touch, inspired by Alexa.
 It uses speech recognition, text-to-speech, and is integrated with Google’s Generative AI model Gemini to provide intelligent responses.

 ## Features